softwaresaved/build_and_test_examples/jenkins/Hg.md

 To use Mercurial  requires installing a Jenkins plug-in:

-* On the Jenkins front-page, click Manage Jenkins.
+* On the Jenkins front page, click Manage Jenkins.
 * Click Manage Plugins.
 * Click the Available tab.
 * In the Filter field, enter `mercurial plugin`.